 Where to go in Harvard Square

-Whether or not you're drawn in by the ’60s bohemian theme, there’s plenty to like about the Beat Hotel.
-Like its South End sister the Beehive, this retreat from the bustle of Brattle Street features thoughtful cocktails and daily live music in a cavernous room with plenty of space for all.
+Whether or not you're drawn in by the ’60s bohemian theme, there’s plenty to like about the Beat Brasserie.
+Like its South End sister The Beehive, this retreat from the bustle of Brattle Street features thoughtful cocktails and daily live music in a cavernous room with plenty of space for all.